chrfalch/NControl/README.md

 - iOS Unified

 ## Installation
-Install using [Nuget](https://www.nuget.org/packages/NControl/) packages in your iOS, Android and Forms-project.
+Add the [Nuget](https://www.nuget.org/packages/NControl/) packages to your iOS, Android and Forms-project.

 ## Example Usage
 In your Xamarin.Forms project, add a new NControlView element to your page in the constructor and provide a drawing function where your custom drawing is performed: